-The UC Davis MIND Institute’s interdisciplinary Autism Research Training Program announces the availability of four NIH-funded postdoctoral positions (restricted to US citizens and permanent residents) and one unrestricted university-funded postdoctoral position in interdisciplinary autism research to begin September 2014.
-Positions are for two-years, subject to successful review during the first year; stipend levels follow NIH guidelines.
+The UC Davis MIND Institute’s interdisciplinary Autism Research Training Program announces the availability of four NIH-funded postdoctoral positions (restricted to US citizens and permanent residents) and one unrestricted university-funded postdoctoral position in interdisciplinary autism research which began September 2014.
+Positions are for two years, subject to successful review during the first year; stipend levels follow NIH guidelines.

 Background: This program merges the behavioral and biological sciences in the context of an interdisciplinary, autism-focused research program, and is organized around a set of core competencies that involves multiple areas of autism-related knowledge.
 Competencies are acquired through: individual mentorship, research in ongoing interdisciplinary projects, the didactic core curriculum, and conferences, lecture series and other training opportunities.

-Applications: Program information, including potential faculty mentors and specifics of the application process, is available on the MIND Institute website (mindinstitute.ucdavis.edu) – select Education-Postdoctoral Training Program.
+Applications: Program information, including potential faculty mentors and specifics of the application process, is available on the MIND Institute website (mindinstitute.ucdavis.edu) – select Education-Autism Research Postdoctoral Training Program.

 Postdoctoral Training Program Application Process

 The goal of the postdoctoral training program is to prepare interdisciplinary scientists for a career in autism research.
-Applications will be considered as they are received; entry into the training program can begin at any time.
+Applications will be considered as they are received; entry into the training program can begin at any time that there are openings.
 The program is administered under Kirschstein-NRSA guidelines.

 Training program applicants should complete the following steps: